 Donations (KCD)--All donations of \$100 or more shall be approved by the Board of Education.
-The coach or sponsor shall through the Principal request to be placed on the Board agenda.
+The coach or sponsor shall write a letter to explain the donor and the designation.
+The principal will turn that into the board in the monthly packet of information received by the directors.
+The donation will be considered in the following meeting and may be part of the consent agenda.
 Any check or cash funds shall be deposited into the appropriate account at the District Office.